johnzastrow/johnzastrow.github.io/_posts/2012-01-17-example-with-php-and-spatialite-part-2.md

  The free gui provided by spatialite and a spatial query

 Here are the files in the project so far.
-Of course you’re not normally going to be putting a loadable extension library (libspatialite.so) in a web server file directory.
+Of course you're not normally going to be putting a loadable extension library (libspatialite.so) in a web server file directory.
 But, this is just practice.

  [![Files so far for this project](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2012/01/files-300x122.png "Files so far for this project")](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2012/01/files.png)

  Files so far for this project

-Here’s the code of db.php.
-This isn’t using spatial indexes, so it’s scanning 183 features and a whole bunch of vertices to figure out which polygon actually contains that point… and doing a couple simpler things like opening a connection, asking some simple questions, and closing the connection all in about 0.4 seconds.
+Here's the code of db.php.
+This isn't using spatial indexes, so it's scanning 183 features and a whole bunch of vertices to figure out which polygon actually contains that point… and doing a couple simpler things like opening a connection, asking some simple questions, and closing the connection all in about 0.4 seconds.

 ```php